wess/zenoscript/site/docs/docs/faq.md

 ### What runtime environments does Zenoscript support?

 Zenoscript supports all environments where TypeScript/JavaScript runs:
-- Node.js
+- Bun (recommended)
 - Browsers
 - Deno
-- Bun
+- Node.js (legacy support)
 - And any other JavaScript runtime

 ### Does Zenoscript have its own package manager?

-No, Zenoscript uses the existing npm/yarn/pnpm ecosystem for package management.
-You can use any npm package in your Zenoscript code.
+No, Zenoscript uses the existing Bun ecosystem for package management.
+You can use any package in your Zenoscript code.

 ## Language Features